-BlackRock Kelso Capital Corporation (the "Company"), a Delaware corporation operating as an externally managed, non-diversified, closed-end management investment company that has elected to be regulated as a business development company ("BDC")1 under Section 54(a) of the Investment Company Act of 1940, as amended (the "1940 Act"),2 hereby applies for an order (the "Order") of the U.S. Securities and Exchange Commission (the "Commission") pursuant to Section 6(c) of the 1940 Act granting an exemption from the
+BlackRock Kelso Capital Corporation (the "Company"), a Delaware corporation operating as an externally managed, non-diversified, closed-end management investment company that has elected to be regulated as a business development company ("BDC")L under Section 54(a) of the Investment Company Act of 1940, as amended (the "1940 Act"),2 BlackRock Kelso Capital Advisors LLC (the "External Investment Adviser"), the Company's investment adviser, and 52{nd} Street Asset Management LLC (as discussed below) (collectively, the "Applicants") hereby apply for an order (the "Order") of the U.S. Securities and Exchange Commission (the "Commission") pursuant to Section 6(c) of the 1940 Act granting an exemption from the provisions of Section 12(d)(3), to the extent necessary, to permit the Company to continue to hold up to 100% of the outstanding equity interests of 52{nd} Street Asset Management LLC, a portfolio company ("Asset Manager"), and to make additional investments in Asset Manager following such time as Asset Manager is required to register as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").